 “Nowhere, really,” she says with a half-smirk.
 The Casadys have a nomadic history.
-Bianca (“Coco”) and Sierra (“Rosie”) spent ten years estranged after a childhood sprawled across the United States raised by their artist mother and shamanist, peyote-smoking father.
+Bianca (“Coco”) and Sierra (“Rosie”) spent ten years estranged after a childhood sprawled across the United States, one sister raised by their artist mother, the other brought up by their shamanist, peyote-smoking father.
 Fate brought them together in Paris in 2003, where Bianca was writing poetry and Sierra was studying opera singing.
 Once the sisters reunited, they formed a band and began piecing together forgotten bits of their family history.
 The story lies in fragments throughout CocoRosie's six records.
 Since then, the Casadys have relocated from a Williamsburg loft to the French barn where they wrote their most recent album Heartache City.
 Like CocoRosie’s previous work, Heartache City blends ancient mythical tropes with commentary on contemporary injustices, like violence against women, exploring distrust towards men.

 We caught up with Bianca about her upcoming solo album as Bianca Casady & the C.i.A. before the release of Oscar Hocks, an artistic examination of racial stereotypes, and Casady's mission to reclaim witchcraft through music.

 Noisey: I loved CocoRosie’s last album Heartache City.
 What were your biggest goals with it?

 Bianca Casady: We had some simple goals: restricting ourselves in terms of production and working mostly just the two of us, without a lot of technology or collaborations.
 Then, it ended up being a very poetic and personal record, just as a result of stripping it back.